 Lance made a splash in feature film when he sold his first two original screenplays.
 Khazei sold “Romantic Comedy,” the first screenplay he ever penned, to MGM.
-The scribe set up his second original screenplay “Baby Formula” at New Line.
-While Khazei did not participate in the production rewrites, “Baby Formula” was redeveloped as the theatrical release “Son of the Mask.”
+The scribe set up his second feature “Baby Formula,” a comedy fantasy adventure, at New Line.
+While Khazei did not participate in the production rewrites, “Baby Formula” was re-developed as the theatrical release “Son of the Mask.”
 Khazei has also worked as a writer on additional feature films for New Line, Warner Brothers and Columbia Pictures, working primarily in the comedy and action genres.
 Lance set up his action comedy graphic novel “Dionysus” at Archie Comics.

 Lance Khazei was born in Boston, Massachusetts and raised in Bedford, New Hampshire.
 His father, a doctor, immigrated from Iran.
 His mother, a nurse, was the daughter of Italian immigrants.
-Lance graduated from Harvard with honors where he studied government, rowed varsity lightweight crew and was elected Vice President of the Harvard Lampoon.
-Before his career in the entertainment industry, Lance worked for City Year, a domestic Peace Corps.
+Lance graduated from Harvard with honors where he rowed varsity lightweight crew and was elected Ibis (Vice President) of the Harvard Lampoon.
+Before Lance’s work in the entertainment industry, he worked for City Year, a domestic Peace Corps.